 This means that if you tell your employer about your M.E., that information should not be shared with any other person, inside or outside the organisation, without your prior, expressed consent.

 Some colleagues may need to know about any agreed adjustments to hours, work practices or environment.
 However, they do not need to know the precise medical reason why.

-For more information about employment and M.E., please download our booklet, M.E. and work (this is being revised as part of our SEE M.E. project and an updated version will be available in October 2016).
+For more information about employment and M.E., please download our booklet, M.E. and work.